Table of contents

 Crunchyroll opening up offline access to the Fan Plan in 2026 is definitely a step forward, saving a bit of upgrade money for casual users.
 But if you are fed up with the 48-hour limit where shows expire halfway through watching, or if you want to enjoy lag-free 1080p anime on a big PC screen, the official App is clearly not perfect.

-For friends who pursue the ultimate collection experience or need to watch on non-mobile devices, pairing your subscription with StreamFab remains the best solution right now.
+For friends who pursue the ultimate collection experience or need to watch on non-mobile devices like Smart TVs or gaming consoles, pairing your subscription with StreamFab remains the best solution right now.
 Whichever method you choose, as long as you can enjoy the happiness anime brings anytime, anywhere, that's the best way.

 Your ultimate choice to download videos from Netflix, Amazon Prime, Hulu, YouTube and other sites.